jorenheit/rinku/readme.md

   }
   ```

-For completion's sake, macro's have been provided to add modules as well.
-These macro's do not add any additional diagnostics and should be used with care.
+For completion's sake, macro's have been provided to add modules as well but should be used with care.
 In contrast to other macro's they do not expand to a complete statement; a parameter list that should be passed to the added module's constructor should be added explicitly.

 | C++                          | Macro                          | Description                            |
 |------------------------------|--------------------------------|----------------------------------------|